MiguelCoimbra02/Master_Thesis/README.md

     ├── templates
     └── data
 ```
-Important to notice that some Directories will be created along side the running of some scripts as for exemple the BioProjects directories...
+Important to notice that some Directories will be created after running some scripts, for example the BioProjects directories.

 ### Directory Builder
 - `create_directories.sh`: Builds the necessary directories for the project

-# CKN Construction
+# GRN Construction
-## Requirements CKN
+## Requirements GRN
 All the tools and versions used are available in a Requirements.txt file.
 Here is a simple representation.

 - **Screen** - (for background activities; Optional but very usefull)